Currently Empty: $0.00

 Why It Matters:

-Used to identify market trends and smooth price data.
+Used to identify market trends and smooth out short-term price fluctuations, making it easier to see the bigger picture in noisy price data.

 7. Exponential Moving Average (EMA)